pravin691983/conversational-chatbot-api/README.md

 - Run Container / App
   - docker run -d -p 5000:5000 --name ChatBotRestAPI chatbot-rest-api:1.0

+Opening the localhost on port 5000 should open our “not so complex” output. - http://localhost:5000

 # Deploying the application to Heroku

 Once you have your application running locally, we will start the actual work of deploying it in Heroku.